 In this Section we analyze the behavior of inequality for increasing values of the job contract length D, going from 1 to 16.
-For each value of contract duration we run 100 independent simulations of 500 periods; for each simulation i we compute the average Gini coefficient $g_i$ relative to the variables of interest and then we take the Monte Carlo average $\bar{g} = 100^{-1} \sum_i g_i$ across simulations.
+For each value of contract duration we run 100 independent simulations of 500 periods; for each simulation i we compute the average Gini coefficient g_i relative to the variables of interest discarding the first 100 transient periods and then we take the Monte Carlo average $\bar{g} = 100^{-1} \sum_i g_i$ across simulations.

-Figure 2 shows the results.
-In Panel (a) we can see the average Gini index for wealth decreasing monotonically.
+Figure 2 shows the results.4 In Panel (a) we can see the average Gini index for wealth decreasing monotonically.
 As for income, from Panel (b) we can see that the relationship is less clear, with the Gini index first increasing and then decreasing monotonically for D > 2.
 We also fit the two curves using different regression models of contract duration, involving levels, quadratics and logarithms.
 These models are then ranked according to their coefficients of determination.
-With an $R^2$ of about 99% we rank as the best fit for wealth a model with both the logarithm and the squared logarithm of parameter D (implying a theoretical turning point at about D = 35), while for income the best model includes the level D and the quadratic term $D^2$ ( $R^2$ of about 86% and estimated turning point between 12 and 13).
+With an R^2 of about 99% we rank as the best fit for wealth a model with both the logarithm and the squared logarithm of parameter D (implying a theoretical turning point at about D = 35), while for income the best model includes the level D and the quadratic term D^2 (R^2 of about 86% and estimated turning point between 12 and 13).
 In both cases the estimated models prompt that the relationship between Gini index and job contract duration is decreasing over the considered parameter space, but also that it might be non-monotonic for larger values of D.